lubo08/adverity-example/README.md

 # Example description

-This example is build with misroservice architecture, basick stack was generated with jHipster code generator.
+This example is build as microservice architecture, basic stack was generated with jHipster code generator.
 This architecture contains this components.
 ###### Two basic component used in development
 1. App gateway, `app-gateway` this is Spring boot application running as backend and Angular app as frontend.